Syfy

 On March 16, 2009, Sci Fi announced that it would be changing its name to Syfy, in an effort to rebrand the network, which had gradually fallen away from being based purely on science fiction programming.
 Executives also hoped that the move would make the network's name more profitable for marketing, due to the fact that "Sci Fi" is a generic term and "Syfy" can be protected by trademark.
 The new name took effect on July 7, 2009 with the tagline of "Imagine Greater."

-For a listing of original made-for-TV movies produced for the network, see SCI FI Pictures.
+• SCI FI Pictures: Listing of original made-for-TV movies produced for the network.